seanhaydongriffin/Janison-AWS-PoC/README.md

 # Janison AWS PoC

+## AMIs

+Import the following OS as AMIs ...

+Windows 7
+Windows 8.1
+Windows 10

+## Instances

+Create the resources contained in "resources.csv" in the repository above.
+Instances are created from AMIs.
+All the Window 7, 8.1 and 10 resources will be created from the 3 AMIs above.
+The Windows Server (2016) will be created from the AMI provided by AWS in the marketplace.

 ## Security Groups

 Install the security groups and rules from the latest files from the repository as above ...